-Whenever we’re staying local and fancy a bit of seaside nostalgia, Southwold is the place we head to.
+If you’re visiting Suffolk and love a bit of nostalgia, the seaside town of Southwold is the place to head to.

 Getting to Southwold is easy.
 Once you’re off the A12 and have entered the town via the A1095, the best thing to do is to follow the signs toward the seafront.

-Sometimes you’ll be able to park for free along the roads close to the pier.
-But if you’re in a motorhome you’ll be lucky in busy periods to find a free space that’s big enough.
+Sometimes, if you’re visiting out of peak season, you might be able to park for free by the road side close to the pier.
+But if you’re in a motorhome you’ll be lucky in busy periods to find a space that’s big enough.

-However, there are now 6 allocated spaces for motorhomes in the large pay and display car park to the left of the pier.
+There are now 10 allocated spaces for motorhomes in the large pay and display car park to the left of the pier.

 Once parked up, there’s so much to see and do here but let’s start by dipping into a little bit of Southwold’s history…